 With these roadblocks and detours in mind, you can start identifying which credit cards you might be able to get before submitting your application.

 Figuring out which card is best can depend in part on your citizenship status and credit history outside the U.S.

 For example, if you're a permanent resident with an SSN and no credit history, a secured card could be a good fit—these are also popular for U.S. citizens who are building credit for the first time.
-The Discover it® Secured credit card is a well-regarded option as it doesn't have an annual fee and allows you to earn cash back rewards.

 Those studying in the U.S. on a student visa may alternatively qualify for a student credit card.
 Some cards, such as the Deserve® EDU, were even created with international students in mind.
 You can apply with a copy of your passport, student visa and immigration forms, although you'll also need an eligible U.S. bank account to link to your account during the application.

 Several major card issuers, such as Barclays and Discover, won't take ITINs from applicants instead of an SSN.
 But many card issuers will accept an ITIN, including: